Robust Robustness: Introduction

 The standard Bayesian approach to mechanism design assumes that the designer has a prior over the relevant set of states.
 In practice, the designer may find it difficult to quantify her uncertainty with an exact prior.
 To capture this, the maxmin approach models the designer's uncertainty as a set of priors called the \emph{ambiguity set}.
 The designer evaluates each mechanism according to its \emph{payoff guarantee}, i.e., its worst-case expected payoff over the priors in the ambiguity set.
 But just as it is difficult for the designer to form an exact prior, it may be difficult for the designer to form an exact ambiguity set.
 This raises the concern that a maxmin-optimal mechanism may perform much worse than its payoff guarantee at priors slightly outside the ambiguity set.

 This fragility can be illustrated in the following simple example.
 Consider the standard monopoly selling problem.
 The designer (seller) has a single good.
 She is uncertain of the buyer's valuation, but she is unable to quantify her uncertainty with a single prior.
-She knows only that the median valuation is $\l$, for some fixed $\l > 0$.
+She knows only that the valuation distribution has median $\l$, for some fixed $\l > 0$.
 She evaluates each implementable social choice function according to its revenue guarantee over all valuation distributions with median $\l$.
 It can be verified that the best possible revenue guarantee is $\l/2$.
 This guarantee is uniquely achieved by posting a price of $\l$, so that the agent buys if and only if his valuation is at least $\l$.
 But the revenue guarantee from this posted price is fragile.
-For any positive $\e$, there exists a valuation distribution with median $\l - \e$ under which this posted price yields revenue $0$ (because the agent never buys).
+For any $\e \in (0,\l)$, there exists a valuation distribution with median $\l - \e$ under which this posted price yields revenue $0$ (because the agent never buys).

-In order to analyze the robustness of the maxmin approach, we consider a general Anscombe--Aumann setting, enriched with a Polish topology on the state space.
+In order to analyze the robustness of the maxmin approach, we consider a general Anscombe--Aumann setting, enriched with a topology on the state space.
 The state represents all aspects of the environment that are unknown to the designer, such as agents' preferences or technology.
 The topology on the state space reflects which states the designer finds difficult to distinguish when she forms her beliefs.
 The space of priors is endowed with the weak topology induced by the topology on the state space.
 The designer's uncertainty about the state is represented by a set of priors called the ambiguity set.

-The designer has a state-dependent utility function over decisions.
-A social choice function is a map from states to decision lotteries.
 The designer evaluates each social choice function according to its payoff guarantee over all priors in the ambiguity set.
 Given a feasible set of social choice functions, the designer chooses a social choice function with the greatest payoff guarantee.
 For example, in the monopoly selling problem, the feasible set contains all social choice functions that satisfy incentive compatibility and participation constraints.